[HISTORY: Adopted by the Board of Health of the Borough of Pennington as indicated in article histories. Amendments noted where applicable.]

-The provisions of this chapter shall be enforced by the Health Officer or other enforcing officials as defined herein.
-Enforcement shall be in the municipal court having jurisdiction over proceedings to enforce and collect any penalty imposed because of a violation of any provision of this chapter.
+The provisions of this article shall be enforced by the Health Officer or other enforcing officials as defined herein.
+Enforcement shall be in the municipal court having jurisdiction over proceedings to enforce and collect any penalty imposed because of a violation of any provision of this article.
 The proceedings shall be summary and in accordance with the Penalty Enforcement Law (N.J.S.A.
 2A:58-1 et seq.).
 Process shall be in the nature of a summons or warrant and shall be issued by those authorized by the local Board of Health.

 Editor's Note: N.J.S.A.
 2A:58-1 through 2A:58-9 were repealed by L. 1999, c.
 274, § 4.
 See now N.J.S.A.
 2A:58-10 et seq.

 Maximum penalty.
-Any person who shall violate any provision of this chapter shall, upon conviction thereof, be punishable by one or more of the following: a fine not exceeding $2,000 or imprisonment for a period not exceeding 90 days or to a period of community service not exceeding 90 days at the discretion of the Judge of the Municipal Court.
+Any person who shall violate any provision of this article shall, upon conviction thereof, be punishable by one or more of the following: a fine not exceeding $2,000 or imprisonment for a period not exceeding 90 days or to a period of community service not exceeding 90 days at the discretion of the Judge of the Municipal Court.